yannismrad/DayNightKiller/README.md

 ##Controls
 Use WASD or arrow keys to move your character.
 As the demon, use the left click for primary attack, and right click for secondary attack.
-As a villager, use left click to fire magical balls once you are able to.
+As a villager, use left click to fire magical balls once you are able to use them.

 ##Authors
 Julie BRILLION,